bannertime/generator-bannertime/docs/usage.md

 yo bannertime
 ```

+> If you have issues installing node modules when running the generator try using `sudo chown -R $USER /usr/local` to allow the current user to run npm install without sudo.

 ## Answer the questions

 You will be prompted with the following questions when you run the generator.